AndratSejal/Movie-Recommendation_System/README.md

 When a user inputs a movie title, the system retrieves the corresponding feature vector and computes the similarity with all other movies in the dataset.
 The top N most similar movies are recommended to the user.

+## Point to note
+similarity.pkl
+movue_list.pkl

+This two are large file so download manully after creating the model from